Thursday, March 17, 2022

-Walking through your local supermarket, you may find it difficult not to be distracted by shelves stacked high with mouthwatering chocolate eggs.
+Walking through your local supermarket, you may find it difficult not to be distracted by shelves stacked high with mouth-watering chocolate eggs.
 All the streets around you are alive with colourful and fascinating decorations.
-You can actually feel that Easter is fast approaching.
+You can feel that Easter is fast approaching.

 Certainly, Easter should not be an excuse to make indulgent food choices.
 However, if you are conscious about your weight, you may feel as though this period is a challenging time.
-In order to curb your cravings, you can create tasty treats that are also healthy.
+To curb your cravings, you can create tasty treats that are also healthy.
 Try our delicious Easter recipe that is flavourful, healthy and easy to make:

 Upside-Down Apple Tart

 All you need is simple ingredients that can be found in all popular supermarkets and online grocery stores: